YisuanZ/biomolecule-al-benchmark/README.md

 ```bash
 python ./src/UQ_Ensemble.py
 ```
-Upon completion of the training process, the model's training parameters will be saved in the ./checkpoints directory, while the results generated during the experiment will be stored in the ./result directory.
+Upon completion of the training process, the model's training parameters will be saved in the `./checkpoints` directory, while the results generated during the experiment will be stored in the `./result` directory.
 ### 3. Plotting
-Once the results have been obtained, you can run the ./src/evaluation.py script to generate the corresponding plots.
-It is important to note that the parameters of the CaliCurvePlot function must be consistent with those used during the model training phase.
+Once the results have been obtained, you can run the `./src/evaluation.py` script to generate the corresponding plots.
+It is important to note that the parameters of the function `CaliCurvePlot()` must be consistent with those used during the model training phase.
 To generate the plots, execute the following command:
 ```bash
 python ./src/evaluation.py
 ```